 The Romanesque church is round, and it is said that was so the Devil couldn’t hide in the corners.
 Some accounts of the Chlupáč legend refer to it taking place on Poštovská street, which was the name of what is now Karoliny Světlé Street from the 17th century until 1898.

-In addition to the still standing rotunda, the street used to have the Church of St Stephen the Lesser (Kostel svatého Štěpána Menšího) until it was torn down in the Joseph II’s religious reforms of 1789.
+In addition to the still-standing rotunda, the street used to have the Church of St Stephen the Lesser (Kostel svatého Štěpána Menšího) until it was torn down in Joseph II’s religious reforms of 1789.

 Konviktská is named for a dormitory for Jesuit trainees.
 The building still stands but hasn’t been used by the Jesuits since 1773, when the order was abolished in Austria-Hungary.
 The street name was first used in 1660.

 The Church of St John the Baptist on the Balustrade (kostel svatého Jana Křtitele Na zábradlí) was another victim to religious reform.
 In 1789, the Gothic-style building was rebuilt into residential housing, and then in 1896 it was torn down and replaced with a large apartment building.
 A touristy pub is at the corner entrance.
 The address is Na zábradlí 205/1.

 In the 1780s, Austro-Hungarian Emperor Joseph II abolished many churches, convents and monasteries and seized the land.
 These reforms led to several spooky legends, such as the invisible nun on Karmelitská Street and the kind ghost nun at St Agnes Cloister.
 They also play a role in the tale of the flaming Templar ghost.